 - Request Information

-Applicants who have completed a recognized home school education
+Applicants who have completed a Home Schooled Education

-Applicants who have completed a home schooled education in New York must provide a high school transcript and a letter from the school superintendent in the district in which the student resides attesting to the applicant’s approved home school education.
-Home schooled students from other states must provide verification that the home school is recognized, authorized, or approved by the state education department where the education was attained.
+Applicants who have completed a home schooled education must provide a high school transcript, and a letter from the school superintendent in the district in which the student resides, attesting to the applicant’s approved home school education.
+Home schooled applicants from other states must provide verification that the home school is recognized, authorized, or approved by the state education department where the education was attained.
 The applicant must be academically prepared for college coursework as determined by an approved college test.

 Office of Admissions